 The Guardian added Rickman was also a notable lover in the supernatural romance film "Truly Madly Deeply" with Juliet Stevenson.
 And who could forget his character as the honourable Col Brandon in "Sense and Sensibility."

 He, too, worked with his "Harry Potter" co-actress Emma Thompson in 2003's "Love Actually" and in BBC drama "The Song of Lunch."
 And as Rickman bid goodbye in the movie and theater industry, his comrades paid their tributes and respect to the late star, BBC News noted.

 J.K.
 Rowling, the author of the fantasy series, twitted: "There are no words to express how shocked and devastated I am to hear of Alan Rickman's death.
 He was a magnificent actor & a wonderful man."
 Sir Michael Gambon, who also starred "Harry Potter" movies, told BBC Radio 4 he was "a great friend".

 In Daniel Radcliffe's, "Harry Potter" himself, Google Plus page, he wrote: "Alan Rickman is undoubtedly one of the greatest actors I will ever work with."
-He, too, added that he was the most loyal and supportive man he ever met in the film industry.
+He also added that he was the most loyal and supportive man he ever met in the film industry.